Nicaragua is the least densely populated nation in Central America and became an independent republic in its own right in 1838.

 - Labor force – by occupation: Agriculture 28%, Industry 19%, Services: 53%

 - Around 17% of Land is used for Agriculture.

 - Nicaragua is the poorest country in Central America and the second poorest in the Continent.

 Religion is a significant part of the culture of Nicaragua and forms part of the constitution.
 Religious freedom, which has been guaranteed since 1939, and religious tolerance is promoted by both the Nicaraguan government and the constitution.
 The Spanish Catholic reforms prior to 1517, the Spanish Inquisition, and the Spanish Conquistadores immunized the New World, therefore Nicaragua, from the overarching effects of the Reformation.
 Nicaragua has never experienced the political, social, and most importantly the spiritual transformation of a reformation and therefore has never known what true spiritual revival and renewal is.

 Most localities, from the capital of Managua to small rural communities, honor patron saints, selected from the Roman Catholic calendar, with annual fiestas.
 The high point of Nicaragua’s religious calendar for the masses is neither Christmas nor Easter, but La Purísima, a week of festivities in early December dedicated to the Virgin Mary.

-Nicaragua needs true missionaries that carry on the Powerful Word of God to bring down the false teachings in every aspect, social, cultural and religious.
+Nicaragua needs missionaries that carry on the Powerful Word of God to bring down the false teachings in every aspect, social, cultural and religious.
 They need the Word of God opened, read, and studied.

 We encourage you to prepare spiritually, mentally and physically so you can be a huge instrument of God to bring the truth of the Gospel and at the same time you will be better prepared to preach the gospel to your own family and community.
 That is the adventure.